amatacz/amatacz/README.md

 I am aspiring Data Scientist👩‍💻 based in Poland 🇵🇱

-- 🔭 I’m currently working on my portfolio as Data Scientist
+- 🔭 I’m currently working on my portfolio as Data specialist
-- 🌱 I’m currently learning Python, Tableau and SQL
+- 🌱 I’m currently learning Python, Django and SQL
-- 👯 I’m looking to collaborate on Data Scientist projects for juniors
+- 👯 I’m looking to collaborate on Data Scientist and/or Python projects for juniors
 - 🤔 I really appreciate feedback that helps me improve my skills
 - 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/aleksandra-matacz/)
 - 😄 Pronouns: she/her